-- B. Determine the changes in groundwater irrigation, municipal, industrial, domestic, livestock and other uses and the streamflow depletions caused by those changes using readily available data. - C. Determine the effects of conservation measures on streamflow. - D. Determine the timing and location of the net changes in streamflow. - E. Determine when streamflow changes impact existing users, taking into account the effects of cyclical supply (e.g. drought). - F. Evaluation of the existing balance of water uses and water supplies and associated economic viability, social and environmental health, safety, and welfare of the basin. - G. The NeDNR and the NPNRD will review other data and/or methodologies relevant or significant to the process. - 10.7.6.3 The process described above in Section 10.7.6.2 will focus on uses initiated prior to July 1, 1997, and their impacts on hydrologically connected streamflow.
+- A. Determine the changes in recharge from surface water diversions and the impacts of those changes on streamflow using readily available data. - B. Determine the changes in groundwater irrigation, municipal, industrial, domestic, livestock and other uses and the streamflow depletions caused by those changes using readily available data. - C. Determine the effects of conservation measures on streamflow. - D. Determine the timing and location of the net changes in streamflow. - E. Determine when streamflow changes impact existing users, taking into account the effects of cyclical supply (e.g. drought). - F. Evaluation of the existing balance of water uses and water supplies and associated economic viability, social and environmental health, safety, and welfare of the basin. - G. The NeDNR and the NPNRD will review other data and/or methodologies relevant or significant to the process. - The process described above in Section 10.7.6.2 will focus on uses initiated prior to July 1, 1997, and their impacts on hydrologically connected streamflow.
 All uses initiated subsequent to July 1, 1997, will be evaluated using the process described in Section 10.7.3.